m3liora/Reverse/svchost/README.md

     }
     ```

-    - It actually creates a bat file that run in the background every time the computer start.
+    - It actually creates a bat file that run in the background every time you start the program.

     - What's more, <span style="color:red">*FUN_00406ca6*</span> also calls <span style="color:red">*FUN_0040a548*</span>, which is used to delete itself.